panchalmaharshi8/ventures-sorting/README.md

 ### 1. IHID-OMOP Mapper (`ihid_omop_mapper.py`)

 This script generates a mapping between IHID fields and OMOP fields based on the mapping information provided in the Excel file.

+Key features:
+- Table name normalization to handle mismatches between catalog and database (e.g., "Admission - Discharge" vs. "Admission / Discharge")
+- Robust handling of missing fields expected in real data but not in the current catalog
+- Detailed logging of mapping process and warnings
+- Special handling for patient identifiers and encounter numbers

 ```bash
 # Activate virtual environment with pandas and openpyxl